Skip to main content

 sudo cp /myems-normalization/example.env /myems-normalization/.env

-nano /myems-normalization/.env
+sudo nano /myems-normalization/.env

 Setup systemd service: